 KI NO BI Kyoto Dry Gin

-Bamboo leaves and red perilla add a fruity and floral essence to the underlying flavour of KI NO BI.
+Bamboo leaves and shiso add a fruity and floral essence to the underlying flavour of KI NO BI.

-We have worked hard to make a delicious dry gin, which does justice to the culture of craftsmanship for which Kyoto has been famed for over a thousand years.
+Our painstaking work to create a delicious dry gin aims to do justice to the culture of craftsmanship for which Kyoto has been famed for more than 1,000 years.

 To visit our site, you must be of an age at which the purchase and consumption of alcohol is permitted according to the legislation in your country of residence.
 If there is no such legislation in your area, you must be at least 20 years old.